Understanding Python Queues: FIFO, LIFO, Priority Queues, and Multithreading Usage Explained

 Queue Exceptions

-The queue module provides exceptions to handle errors efficiently during queue operations:
+The queue module provides exceptions that help manage errors during item retrieval and insertion:

 1. queue.Full

-• Raised when calling put() on a full queue.
+• Raised when attempting to add an item to a full queue.

 • Example: